-As a guideline you can check this document published by Chile Immigration office: (Countries under REQ VIS TUR require a tourist visa).
+As a guideline, you can check this document published by the Chile Immigration office: (Countries under REQ VIS TUR require a tourist visa).

 If your tour includes a stop in Brazil (for example visiting the Brazilian side of Iguazu Falls) – please check the procedure to apply for a Brazilian Visa and the cost of it.
 You can find the information here!